-For those concerned about the health risks of allowing raw garlic to steep in olive oil, don’t fret.
-Shirley O. Corriher, food scientist and author of Cookwise: The Hows and Whys of Successful Cooking, says that due to the sauce’s high acidity and oxygen content, there’s no problem.
+For those concerned about the health risks of allowing raw garlic to steep in olive oil, Shirley O. Corriher, food scientist and author of Cookwise: The Hows and Whys of Successful Cooking, says that due to the sauce’s high acidity, there’s no problem.
 In fact, she added: “I’d be tempted to eat it myself.”

 Portuguese Piri-Piri Hot Sauce Recipe